seeff00/ekatte/README.md

 ### To do

-- pagination in views
+- Pagination in tables.
-- code optimization on how we handles server request arguments
+- Code optimization on how we handles server request arguments.
-- duplicate code
+- Remove duplicate code.
-- CSS Stylizations
+- CSS Stylizations.
-- Try/catch exception handlers
+- Try/catch exception handlers.
-- Error logging
+- Error logging.
+- Clear forms inputs.